breatheco-de/capture-flag-insecure-design-and-misconfiguration/README.md

-# TELEFONIKA - Exposed Code Analysis
+# Telefonika - CTF machine for vulnerability exposed Code Analysis

-In this lab, you will analyze a seemingly simple web page, discover improperly leaked credentials, and access a system via SSH to retrieve a flag.
+In this capture the flag lab, you will analyze a seemingly simple web page, discover improperly leaked credentials, and access a system via SSH to retrieve a flag.
 In this lab, you will learn:

 - HTML source code analysis
 - Detection of poor web development practices